Bus Accident Lawyers Serving Fort Lauderdale

 Victims are usually consumed with receiving medical care for injuries after a bus accident.
 While you should stick to the recommended treatment plan to ensure maximum physical recovery, you must be conscious of the Statute of Limitations.
 We can help you file your case within the Statute of Limitations.

-According to Florida Statutes, victims generally have four years to file a personal injury lawsuit or two years to file a wrongful death lawsuit.
+According to Florida Statutes, victims generally have two years to file a personal injury lawsuit or two years to file a wrongful death lawsuit.
 However, suppose the bus involved in the accident is a city bus.
 In that case, some sections of the Florida Statutes will impose additional time restrictions on notifying the government entity of your goal to seek compensation.

 We can help you interpret and ensure compliance with all necessary statutes and deadlines.
 Timely adherence is vital for your case to prevent losing your chance of compensation.What Can Fort Lauderdale Bus Accident Lawyers Do for Me?